ciubotaru/bitfield/README.md

 bfcat() concatenates two bitfields into one.

+bfclearall() clears all bits in a bitfield (i.e. fills the bitfield with zeroes).

+bfclearbit() clears one bit in a bitfield.

 bfclone() creates a copy of an existing bitfield.

 bfcmp() compares two bitfields and returns 0 if same or non-zero and error